List of artists who reached number one on the UK Singles Downloads Chart: Most number ones

-Since its inception in 2004, Four different artists have reached number-one on the UK Singles Downloads Chart with eight or more singles.
+Since its inception in 2004, Six different artists have reached number-one on the UK Singles Downloads Chart with eight or more singles.
 To qualify for entry on this list, the act must have been credited as an artist on eight or more number one singles, as recognised by the Official Charts Company.
 The list does not include credits on multiple-artist charity ensembles.
-The most successful artist is Ed Sheeran, who has been credited on 14 different number-one singles on the download chart.
+The most successful artist is Ed Sheeran, who has been credited on 16 different number-one singles on the download chart.

 Songs with most weeks at number one

-This is a list of most weeks at number one by song main artist only.
+This is a list of most weeks at number one by song main artist(s) only.

 One-hit wonders

-For the purposes of this list, a one-hit wonder is defined as an act that has reached number one on the UK Official Download Chart but has not charted with any other single either before or since.
+For the purposes of this list, a one-hit wonder is defined as an act that has reached number one on the UK Official Download Chart but has not charted with any other single either before or since artists that have charted previously with a band or exempt.